AlvaroZapata27/Machine-Learning-and-Causal-Inference-PUCP/README.md

 I provide 18 models that ilustrate the problem of "bad controls" when adding varables to a regression and wether it helps getting estimates closer to the parameter of interest.

-Note: if the DAGs are not visible you might try runnin in Google Colab.
+Note: if the DAGs are not visible you might try running it in Google Colab.